Bojangles Robinson, The Toe-Tapping Wonder

 Portraits of the great dancer Bill “Bojangles” Robinson in the Black cast musical STORMY WEATHER.

-He was also the first black performer to appear in a Hollywood film in an interracial dance team (with Shirley Temple in The Little Colonel, 1935), The sequence was the highlight of the film, and the two went on to appeared in four films together: The Little Colonel, The Littlest Rebel, Rebecca of Sunnybrook Farm and Just Around the Corner.
+He was also the first black performer to appear in a Hollywood film in an interracial dance team (with Shirley Temple in The Little Colonel, 1935), The sequence was the highlight of the film, and the two went on to appear together in four films: The Little Colonel, The Littlest Rebel, Rebecca of Sunnybrook Farm and Just Around the Corner.

 Robinson and Temple became close friends as a result of his dance coaching and acting with her.
 Temple considered him a lifelong friend, saying in an interview “Bill Robinson treated me as an equal, which was very important to me.
 He didn’t talk down to me, like to a little girl.
 And I liked people like that.
 And Bill Robinson was the best of all.